Profile of Bushmills

-Bushmills is an integral part of Country Antrim’s landscape, just like the hills, valleys, rivers, and people.
-Ireland’s oldest whiskey distillery, Bushmills is located just a few miles away from the spectacular Giant’s Causeway.
-This is a historic distillery which kept alive the tradition of Irish single malt whiskey, during a period when distilleries were closing left, right, and center.
-This is a distillery where you’re guaranteed to taste a glass of something special.
-A distillery where sacred traditions are maintained and modernity is embraced.
+Bushmills are integral to Country Antrim’s landscape, like the hills, valleys, rivers, and people.
+Ireland’s oldest whiskey distillery, Bushmills, is just a few miles from the spectacular Giant’s Causeway.
+This historic distillery kept alive the tradition of Irish single malt whiskey during a period when distilleries were closing left, right, and center.
+This is a distillery where you’re guaranteed to taste a glass of something special—a distillery where sacred traditions are maintained and modernity is embraced.

-By the early 20th century Bushmills’ prospects looked extremely favorable.
+By the early 20th century, Bushmills’ prospects looked highly favorable.
 The brand was continually showered with awards, including a gold medal for whiskey’ at the Paris 1889 Expo.
-Sadly the onset of prohibition, competition from other nations and a crisis at home helped to kill off Ireland’s once-thriving whiskey industry, a situation only exacerbated by the Second World War.
+Sadly, the onset of prohibition, competition from other nations, and a crisis at home helped to kill off Ireland’s once-thriving whiskey industry, a situation only exacerbated by the Second World War.
 Only three distilleries survived the industry’s major contraction: Bushmills, Cooley, and Midleton.
-However, the industry started to recover in the 1970s and the firm Irish Distillers took over Bushmills for a time, selling to French group Pernod Ricard in 1988.
+However, the industry started to recover in the 1970s, and the firm Irish Distillers took over Bushmills for a time, selling it to French group Pernod Ricard in 1988.
 They subsequently sold the brand to Diageo, who invested heavily in Bushmills before passing control to Mexican spirit giant Jose Cuervo in 2014.
 The tequila producer realized they were onto a good thing; the 21st century has witnessed a dramatic turnaround in the fortunes of premium Irish whiskey.
-Sales are rising, new distillers are opening and awards are being won.
+Sales are rising, new distillers are opening, and awards are being won.

-Today, the brand goes from strength to strength.
-Earlier this year (2019), Bushmills announced plans to build a second facility at its existing site in County Antrim, adding a new malt intake, mill, washbacks, still house, tank farm, and evaporator.
-It is a clear signal that the brand expects more success and recognition, aided greatly by its charismatic and talented master distiller Colum Egan.
-His range of triple-distilled Irish whiskeys is exceptional – both the single malts and blended whiskeys.
+Today, the brand has gone from strength to strength.
+In 2019, Bushmills announced plans to build a second facility at its existing site in County Antrim, adding a new malt intake, mill, washbacks, still house, tank farm, and evaporator.
+It is a clear signal that the brand expects more success and recognition, significantly aided by its charismatic and talented master distiller, Colum Egan.
+His range of triple-distilled Irish whiskeys – single malts and blended whiskeys- are exceptional.
 Until the launch of Cooley, Irish single malts had become something of a novelty, a tradition kept alive at Bushmills.
-Their 10, 16 and 21-year-old whiskeys are brilliant examples of the style.
-The extra years in cask propel the 21-year-old example to new heights, a mouthful of summer fruits wrapped up in honey before cocoa and pepper arrive to add definition and verve.
+Their 10, 16, and 21-year-old whiskeys are brilliant examples of the style.
+The extra years in cask propel the 21-year-old example to new heights, a mouthful of summer fruits wrapped in honey before cocoa and pepper arrive to add definition and verve.
 The structure, complexity, and intensity are unbeatable.

-So too are the blended whiskeys deserving of admiration.
-Irish blended whiskey is the signature whiskey style from Ireland, but it is a different drink entirely from the blends produced in Scotland.
-In Ireland, a blend is a mix of pot still whiskey and grain whiskey – unlike Scotland the various whiskeys are blended before entering the cask for maturation.
+So, too, are the blended whiskeys deserving of admiration.
+Irish blended whiskey is the signature whiskey style from Ireland, but it is different from the blends produced in Scotland.
+In Ireland, a blend is a mix of pot still whiskey and grain whiskey – unlike Scotland, the various whiskeys are blended before entering the cask for maturation.
 Bushmills makes some of the best examples of the genre, particularly the standout Black Bush.
-It is an iconic whiskey, a fine example of what Ireland is capable of.
+It is an iconic whiskey, a fine example of what Ireland can do.
 The sweet and savory flavors mingle to provide whiskey perfection.
-Another poignant reminder that Irish whiskey is a first-class spirit perfected over many generations, and is more relevant than ever
+Another poignant reminder that Irish whiskey is a first-class spirit perfected over many generations and is more relevant than ever

 Whiskeys produced